Quicker. Cheaper. Less stressful. Greater autonomy for involved parties. A focus on civility rather than adversarialism.

 In fact (and for those very reasons and more), mediation is being increasingly resorted to in California and across the country as a comparatively superior tool to employ when parties are at loggerheads.

 And on matters relevant to a broad range of subject matter.
-We note the broad applicability of mediation on our website at the Bay Area Law Offices of Denise Eaton May.
+We note the broad applicability of mediation on our website at the Bay Area [nap_names id=”FIRM-NAME-2″].
 We note therein that the process is relevant in myriad contexts, including these:

 - Business disagreements centered on contracts, employee claims and more

 - Estate planning concerns, addressing matters ranging from probate and will validity/contests to owed fiduciary duties and additional matters

 - Real estate issues (e.g., repair/inspection, contractual disputes, earnest money and construction defects)